 Common issue: You are unable to select the degree or program you wish to complete.
 Some degrees/programs are only available in certain states; therefore, your University Counselor would need to check the availability in the state.
 Otherwise, you may need to select Reset Program Selections to start from scratch.

 Depending on the Program of Study selected, you may need to answer a few more questions.
 For example, the College of Education requires a fingerprint clearance card and you may be asked questions about this.

 To add the high school information, click on High School beneath History in the menu bar.

 Select the Country, State/Province, City, and High School from the fields provided.
 If your high school is not listed, type the full name of the institution into the field.
 If you attended high school outside of the United States, select the country and enter the name of the school.

 Entering College information is very similar to entering High School information.
 You can select Add a College and fill in the appropriate fields.
 You are able to enter multiple colleges by selecting Add a College again.
 The type of colleges you can enter will vary based on your application status.
 For example, if you are applying as a doctoral student, you will only be able to select colleges that have granted you masters or doctoral degrees.

 If the desired college does not populate in this section, simply type in the full name of the institution manually.

 Once a college has been entered it is very simple to remove.
 Navigate to the college section.
 Once on the page, you should see an option to remove under the Previously Attended Colleges section.

-If you have no degree awarded status with the university, then you will be required to enter the amount of credits you eared at that university.
+If you have no degree awarded status with the University, then you will be required to enter the amount of credits you earned at that university.